Here’s how we’re helping our clients invest in their communities, for the present and the future

 The RM of Hanover, in partnership with the Seine Rat River Roseau Watershed District (SRRWD), is working on a flood and drought adaptation plan for sustainable water management covering the sub-watershed affecting the RM of Hanover that will identify a distributed water retention system based on natural infrastructure design.

 The purpose of the project is to develop and demonstrate the business case for large scale investment in natural infrastructure on the agricultural landscape as a key adaptation to the elevated climate risk of both flood and drought, using leading-edge geospatial and hydrological analysis.
-This acts to provide valuable information for provincial and municipal governments prioritize and invest in green infrastructure that provides an attractive ROI.
+This acts to provide valuable information for provincial and municipal governments to use to prioritize and invest in green infrastructure that provides an attractive ROI.

 “SSE truly understands surface water management and they marry this innate knowledge with advanced technology (like LiDAR for detailed elevation mapping) to develop innovative solutions you just won’t find anywhere else.
 They’ve also done a great job with predictive flood modeling on a large scale.
 No one else could’ve come up with this state-of-the-art plan, with the ability to strategically engineer and actually deliver on it”